oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 A firm requirement of JADN is that a TypeName in a schema must not be a JADN predefined (i.e., core) type.
 There are also name formatting conventions intended to improve the consistency and readability of JADN schemas.
-These conventions are defined in JADN but can be overridden within a JADN schema if desired (see "Name Formats" in Section&nbsp;3.1.2 of the [[JADN Specification](#jadn-v20)]):
+These conventions are defined in the JADN Specification but can be overridden within a JADN schema package if desired (see "Name Formats" in Section&nbsp;3.1.2 of the [[JADN Specification](#jadn-v20)]):

  - **TypeNames** are written in PascalCase or Train-Case (using